-In general we will send you an interim bill (generally monthly) while the work is in progress and a final bill on completion of the matter.
+In general, we may issue you an interim invoice (usually monthly) while the work is in progress and a final invoice on completion of the matter.

 Sometimes we may find it necessary to ask you to pay us in advance an amount on account of our professional and other charges or disbursements.
 In that case we will have your authority to draw on that money for those charges and disbursements as they become due.

 Occasionally disbursements are billed to us later than the month in which they are incurred and this may result in a delay in billing them to you.